Artananda/Conversation/parts/second.md

 But we are living with these lies since thousands of years?
 > Good time to start

 But then the whole ecosystem will collapse.
-The governments, the laywers, the judges, big pharma, advertising, televion they all will die out.
+The governments, the lawyers, the judges, big pharma, advertising, television they all will die out.
 > Yeah, its about time

 Where should we start then?